-The AT plan consists primarily of new multi-use pathways, as described in Section 3.4.1.
+The AT plan consists of a mix of facilities ranging from shared use roads or neighbourhood bikeways to multi-use pathways to cycle tracks and sidewalks as described in Section 3.4.1.
 The implementation timing considered urgency of need (e.g. safety, locations near schools) that included input received from stakeholders and municipal staff, and general costs where more affordable projects can easily be advanced for quicker implementation,